 New bloggers often face this difficult question.
 When they stumble onto the world of blogging and thereafter the world of SEO, it all seems a complete random mess.
-On one hand, if you don’t write on your website, there isn’t anything to link to when you do guest post on some other website, and on the other hand, you can write for days on end on your own website and still not get a hint of traffic sunlight.
+On one hand, if you don’t write on your website, there isn’t anything to link to when you do a guest post on some other website, and on the other hand, you can write for days on end on your own website and still not get a hint of traffic sunlight.

 In this post, I am going to delve into that concept.
 What should you do?
-Should you focus on your own blog when you start your blogosphere journey or should you focus on branding yourself when you start.
+Should you focus on your own blog when you start your blogosphere journey or should you focus on branding yourself when you start?
 This post is going to have several personal anecdotes as well as examples from the blogosphere to help you decide on this question.

-It was SEO, marketing and entrepreneurship.
+It was SEO, marketing, and entrepreneurship.

 And, I started my blog WinSavvy.
-If you check out my website, you will see that it contains only nine published post, as of writing this (soon to be ten).
+If you check out my website, you will see that it contains only nine published posts, as of writing this (soon to be ten).
 This is because, burdened by my life as a student of Law and Company Secretaryship, I get little to no time to write.

 As such, I needed to be very methodical about the ways I employed in my blog.
 After hours of reading about numerous bloggers’ case studies and the Pareto Principle’s application (80/20 Principle), I came to a conclusion.
 But before I get to it, let me talk about some blogs to better illustrate my point.